Max-Morlock-Stadion: Name

-Originally it was known as the Städtisches Stadion /de/ (Municipal Stadium) until 1945, when it was renamed Victory Stadium.
+Originally it was known as the Städtisches Stadion /de/ (Municipal Stadium) until 1945, when it was renamed Victory Stadium in honour of the Allied triumph over Nazi Germany in the Second World War.
 In 1961, it returned to its original name until 1991, when it received the name Frankenstadion (/de/).
-The nearby railway station which was opened in 1992 was consequently called Frankenstadion from that day, not following any further changes of names.
+The associated railway station opened the following year, and continues to bear the name Frankenstadion, never having changed its name despite the stadium having undergone four additional name changes since then.

 On 14 March 2006, the stadium was renamed easyCredit-Stadion /de/ for a period of five years, after a sponsorship deal with the German bank DZ Bank.
 Many fans of the 1.
 FC Nuremberg, led by the "Ultras Nuremberg" introduced on 1 April 2006, held demonstration against the name and symbolically renamed the stadium with its current name, in honour of one of the best players in the club's history, Max Morlock.
-On 14 February 2013, the stadium was renamed Grundig Stadion (/de/ or /de/), after a sponsorship deal with Grundig.
+On 14 February 2013, the stadium was renamed Grundig Stadion (/de/ or /de/), after a sponsorship deal with German consumer electronics company Grundig.

 In July 2016, the stadium's name changed back to Stadion Nürnberg after the city of Nuremberg could not find a new sponsor.
 From 1 July 2017, the stadium's name officially became Max-Morlock-Stadion.

 Facilities

-The available facilities at the stadium include two changing rooms for players, changing rooms for coaches, referees.
-Also physician and treatment rooms are available.
-A 300 m² press area, an area for press conferences, and three TV studios make the stadium a truly modern one.
-1200 m² makes up the VIP area with room for 800 guests.
-To compensate for the large number of seats there are 15,000 parking spaces with 205 for VIPs.
+The available facilities at the stadium include two changing rooms for players and additional changing rooms for coaches and referees.
+Physician and treatment rooms are also available, as well as a 300 m² press area, a room for press conferences and three TV studios.
+There is also a 1600 m² VIP area with room for up to 1500 guests.
+To compensate for the large number of seats there are 12,000 parking spaces with 275 of those being VIP parking spaces.

-The stadium also has track and field facilities that follow international regulation.
-A full sprinkler system, that feeds the grass with rain water.
-The pitch is also heated, and lit with a floodlight system.
+The stadium also has track and field facilities that follow international regulation and a full sprinkler system that feeds the grass with rain water.
+The pitch is also heated and lit with a floodlight system.
 There are two 60 m² video walls that provide video to the fans.
 There is also a full power back up system, powered by diesel generators.